FredHutch/glam-browser/README.md

 * `/manifest`: A subset of the original manifest file, but with FASTQ input paths removed (`R1`, `R2`, `I1`, and `I2`) explicitly requiring that every `specimen` only has a single entry (row) in the table.
 * `/experiment_metrics`: A direct copy of `/summary/experiment` in the input, containing information on the parameters used to run the experiment.
 * `/specimen_metrics`: A direct copy of `/summary/all` table in the input, but with the `prop_reads` column added (`aligned_reads / n_reads`).
 Contains information on the number of genes aligned, number of genes assembled, number of reads, etc. for each specimen in the analysis.
-* `/analysis_metrics`: A small summary of the analysis, including flags for whether there was taxonomic analysis, functional analysis, corncob analysis, and betta enrichment analysis included in the outputs.
+* `/analysis_features`: A small summary of the analysis, including flags for whether there was taxonomic analysis, functional analysis, corncob analysis, and betta enrichment analysis included in the outputs.
 This makes it easier to execute logic to only display those results which are available.
 * `/cag_annotations`: A direct copy of `/annot/cag/all` in the input, but with the `size_log10` column added (`log10(size)`).
 * `/cag_abundances`: A direct copy of (`/abund/cag/wide`) in the input.
 * `/distances/*`: A direct copy of all of the distance matrices in the input.
-* `/cag_associations/results/{parameter}`: For each of the `parameter` values in the input (from `/stats/cag/corncob`), a table with those corncob results.
+* `/cag_associations/{parameter}`: For each of the `parameter` values in the input (from `/stats/cag/corncob`), a table with those corncob results.
-* `/cag_associations/manifest`: A small table with the list of parameters which were computed in the corncob analysis.
-* `/enrichments/results/{parameter}/{annotation_group}`: For each of the `parameter` values and `annotation_group` values in the input (from `/stats/enrichment/betta`), a table with those functional enrichment results.
+* `/enrichments/{parameter}/{annotation}`: For each of the `parameter` values and `annotation` values in the input (from `/stats/enrichment/betta`), a table with those functional enrichment results.
-* `/enrichments/manifest`: A small table with the list of parameters and annotation groups which were computed in the analysis.
-* `/gene_annotations/detailed`: A direct copy of `/annot/gene/all` in the input.
-This is a very large table, and so we will make sure to index by the `CAG` column.
-GLAM will only read in subsets of this table for a particular CAG at a time.
+* `/gene_annotations/CAG/{}`: A direct copy of `/annot/gene/all` in the input, but with each table broken up by CAG index number (e.g. `/gene_anotations/CAG/CAG512`).
-* `/gene_annotations/summary/parameter/{}`: For each `parameter` in the analysis, the table will include a summary of the number of genes which had a given annotation (taxonomic and functional) for each CAG.
+* `/gene_annotations/parameter/{}`: For each `parameter` in the analysis, the table will include a summary of the number of genes which had a given annotation (taxonomic and functional) for each CAG.
 Notably, this will only include those CAGs which pass the FDR threshold of 0.01 for that parameter.
 By limiting the number of CAGs in this table, we will be able to read the complete table into GLAM and keep it in memory to render figures from.
+* `/taxonomy`: A direct copy of `/ref/taxonomy` from the input.

+It is important to note that one method required to reduce file size is to limit the number of CAGs for which detailed information is provided to a subset.
+Within each of these groups, the top 10,000 CAGs will be selected on the basis of:

+* Number of genes making up each CAG
+* Mean abundance of each CAG across all samples
+* Maximum abundance of each CAG across all samples
+* Association with each parameter of interest (sorted by absolute Wald)